bioboot/bimm143_W18/setup.md

 comments: true
 ---

-Students in BGGN 213 will learn that Bioinformatics frequently requires analyzing large complex datasets.
+Students in this course will learn that Bioinformatics frequently requires analyzing large complex datasets.
 The recommended approach to such analysis is to work with a computer that offers **UNIX** integration.
 Together we will lean the fundamentals of the UNIX command line and the R environment for data analysis and graphics.

 ### Student Laptops & Software Setup Instructions
 To fully participate in this course students will need to bring a laptop to class.
 I much prefer Mac and Linux based laptops as they already have a UNIX base.
 If you can, please bring one of these.
-However, don't worry if you are running Windows as we will be able to login to a campus based UNIX machine from your laptop for classwork.
+However, don't worry if you are running Windows as we will be able to login to a campus based UNIX machine from your laptop or use a classroom Mac for classwork.

 Regardless of your laptop type you will need to install the software described below.